SvenVw/fdm/.changeset/fruity-yaks-accept.md

 "@svenvw/fdm-app": patch
 ---

-For the available fields layer at 2024 switch from the draft version to definitive
+Switch the 2024 available fields layer from "draft" to "definitive".